What responsibility does Facebook have over app makers?

 He legitimately gained access to information on 270,000 accounts through Facebook's Login feature, which lets people use their Facebook account to log into outside apps so they don't have to create new user names and passwords.
 At the time Kogan allegedly collected the information, Facebook allowed developers to also access information not only from the people who opted into the feature, but some other data about their network of friends.
 That added up to info from 50 million accounts, according to the New York Times.
 (Facebook changed its rules three years ago to stop developers from seeing information about people's friends.)

-But in 2015, Facebook learned that Kogan had passed on that data to Cambridge Analytica, said Paul Grewal, Facebook VP & Deputy General Counsel, in a blog post.
+But in 2015, Facebook learned that Kogan had passed on that data to Cambridge Analytica, Paul Grewal, Facebook VP and deputy general counsel, said in a blog post.
 When Facebook found out, the social network demanded Cambridge Analytica and Kogan destroy the data.
 Facebook said it received certifications they had complied.

 Now, there are allegations not all the data had been destroyed.